FascinatedBox/lily/site/error_handling.markdown

 * BadTypecastError: Raised when a value is unable to cast to a certain type.

-* ValueError: Raised when a value is out of the expected range (ex: list::repeat with a negative index
+* ValueError: Raised when a value is out of the expected range (ex: list::repeat with a negative index).

-* RuntimeError: Raised when there is an infinite loop in == or != (such as when there are recursive lists being compared.)
+* RuntimeError: Raised when there is an infinite loop in == or != (such as when there are recursive lists being compared).

 * KeyError: Raised when attempting to find a key in a hash that does not exist.